machinekoder/pickit-docs/docs/quick-start/robot-camera-calibration.rst

 -  Mount the robot-to-camera calibration plate to the flange of the robot.
 Make sure it is well fixed.
--  Click on the :guilabel:`Calibration` button on top of the user interface.
+-  Click on the :guilabel:`Calibration` button on top of the web interface.
 Select a **stationary** camera mount and **Multi Poses Calibration** for the calibration method.
 For the robot type, select **6 DOF** or **4 DOF** depending on the number of degrees-of-freedom (DOF) of your robot.
 If your robot has